 The Yearly Years | 2006 — 2008

 Let’s be perfectly honest, The EPIC Storm (TES) had very humble beginnings — dating all the way back to 2006.
 At the time, Bryant Cook became fascinated with Storm combo playing everything from Nausea in Legacy ([[Helm of Awakening]] based combo) to Pitch Long (Draw seven cards combo) in Vintage.
-Each and every deck tested contained a fundamental flaws that caused a lack of to desire continue to pilot them.
+Each and every deck tested contained fundamental flaws that caused a lack of to desire continue to pilot them.
 Between bouncing from deck to deck, Bryant gained a deep understanding of what made each deck “tick” or operate on a fundamental level.
-But more importantly, their strengths and weakness were very apparent to him.
+More importantly, strengths and weakness became apparent.
 At this time, Bryant wanted to try to combine all of the strengths into a single deck and have as few weaknesses as possible.
-With this in mind, he attempted to build a very different kind of storm deck.
+With this in mind, he attempted to build a very different kind of Storm deck.
 The first iteration of The EPIC Storm (the deck list can be found below) was posted to mtgthesource in August of 2006.

 [[Grapeshot]] was the secondary win condition that caught the eye of many, not [[Empty the Warrens]].
-It didn’t take long for the Storm community to realize how difficult twenty storm was to generate — the Storm engines of the time, [[Diminishing Returns]] and [[Ill-Gotten Gains]] were not equipped for such a feat.
-Despite the utility of [[Grapeshot]] killing problematic creatures in the main-deck, it was found to not be worthwhile, and that’s when [[Empty the Warrens]] came into the picture.
-A win condition that could be cast without a lethal amount of Storm that was a recurring source of damage. [[Empty the Warrens]] drastically improved difficult match-ups at the time as very few decks had effective answers to a horde of [[Goblin Token]]s and there were next to no playable answers on the stack for Control decks.
+It didn’t take long for the Storm community to realize how difficult 20 storm was to generate — the Storm engines of the time, [[Diminishing Returns]] and [[Ill-Gotten Gains]], were not equipped for such a feat.
+Despite the utility of [[Grapeshot]] killing problematic creatures in the main deck, it wasn’t worthwhile, and that’s when [[Empty the Warrens]] came into the picture.
+A win condition that could be cast without a lethal amount of Storm that was a recurring source of damage. [[Empty the Warrens]] drastically improved difficult matchups at the time as very few decks had effective answers to a horde of [[Goblin Token]]s.
+Additionally, there were next to no playable answers on the stack for Control decks.
 Keep in mind that [[Flusterstorm]] did not exist, which meant Control decks were forced to consider an effect such as [[Stifle]] or lose to the Storm mechanic.

 One problem that plagued The EPIC Storm from the beginning was inconsistent draws.
 A variety of different options were explored before [[Brainstorm]] was settled on, which in today’s age appears to be a no-brainer.
-However, at the time there were very few shuffle effects in TES and the complimentary cantrips such as [[Ponder]] or [[Preordain]] hasn’t been printed yet.
-Around the same time-frame, it was becoming apparent that the protection suite of [[Xantid Swarm]] and [[Defense Grid]] had run their course.
+At the time, however, there were very few shuffle effects in TES, and the complimentary cantrips such as [[Ponder]] or [[Preordain]] hasn’t been printed yet.
+Around the same time- frame, it was becoming apparent that the protection suite of [[Xantid Swarm]] and [[Defense Grid]] had run their course.
 TES moved from permanent-based protection to stack-based disruption spells in [[Duress]], [[Thoughtseize]], and [[Orim’s Chant]].

 Shards of Alara to New Phyrexia | 2008 — 2011

 When Shards of Alara was printed, it had a poignant effect on Storm with the printing of [[Ad Nauseam]].
-Decks were incentivized to change how they were built in order to support the brand new Storm engine — to simply put it, [[Ad Nauseam]] changed the face of storm combo all on its own.
+Decks were incentivized to change how they were built in order to support the brand new Storm engine.
+Simply put, [[Ad Nauseam]] changed the face of storm combo all on its own.
 The immediate change was to cut almost every card with an expensive mana cost including the additional storm engines: [[Diminishing Returns]], [[Slithermuse]], and [[Infernal Contract]].
 Even [[Empty the Warrens]] was removed from the main deck only to live in the sideboard and cards such as [[Thoughtseize]] and [[Simian Spirit Guide]] were cut completely due to life total-based reasons.

 Upon the release of M10, there were some major rules changes.
-The first change was that players were no longer able to float mana through their upkeep to their draw step; mana emptied in all phases and steps.
-What this meant to TES was that [[Mystical Tutor]] could no longer place [[Ad Nauseam]] on top of the library, then allow the Storm pilot to sacrifice a [[Lion’s Eye Diamond]] to assist in casting the five-mana instant.
-The second rules change was that cards such as [[Burning Wish]] could no longer retrieve exiled cards, which meant if you placed [[Ponder]] under a copy of [[Chrome Mox]] you were no longer able to grab it later using our favorite red sorcery (sorry [[Rite of Flame]]!).
-But that’s not all that happened with Magic 2010, there was also the printing of [[Silence]].
+The first change was players were no longer able to float mana through their upkeep to their draw step as mana emptied in all phases and steps.
+For TES, [[Mystical Tutor]] could no longer place [[Ad Nauseam]] on top of the library, allowing the Storm pilot to sacrifice a [[Lion’s Eye Diamond]] to assist in casting the five-mana instant.
+The second rules change was cards such as [[Burning Wish]] could no longer retrieve exiled cards, which meant if a [[Ponder]] was placed under a copy of [[Chrome Mox]], it couldn’t be retrieved using TES’s favorite red sorcery (sorry [[Rite of Flame]]!).
+That’s not all that happened with Magic 2010.
+There was also the printing of [[Silence]].

 At first glace, both [[Silence]] and [[Orim’s Chant]] seemed very comparable and it makes sense.
-They have a similar function, but the differentiator of the time was that [[Silence]] was able to protect Storm players through a [[Leyline of Sanctity]] that was on the battlefield.
+They have a similar function, but the big difference of the time was [[Silence]] was able to protect Storm players through a [[Leyline of Sanctity]] that was on the battlefield.
 This was huge!
-If you look at the deck lists from this era, you will find that they start with three copies of [[Orim’s Chant]] and a single [[Silence]] all the way to just playing four copies of [[Silence]].
+Look at the deck lists from this era.
+They start with three copies of [[Orim’s Chant]] and a single [[Silence]] all the way to just playing four copies of [[Silence]].